-(primary consumers) attract predators such as carnivorous mammals or raptors (secondary consumers), which in turn increase the predation pressure on other prey species in the ecosystem (Ostfeld & Keesing, 2000).
-For instance, in Białowieża forest, Poland, increased rodent numbers after mast years attracted predators such as pine martens Martes martes and tawny owls Strix aluco, which not only hunt rodents, but also birds and amphibians (Jędrzejewska & Jędrzejewski, 1998).
-In Eastern North America, mast-related rodent outbreaks in oak forests attracted mammalian carnivores (e.g., raccoon Procyon lotor, striped skunk Mephitis mephitis), which increased nest predation of various bird species, particularly ground nesters (Leimgruber et al., 1994; McShea, 2000).
+Numerical increases of seed consumers (primary consumers) attract predators like carnivorous mammals or raptors (secondary consumers), which in turn increase the predation pressure on other prey species in the ecosystem (Ostfeld and Keesing 2000).
+For instance, in Białowieża forest, Poland, increased rodent numbers after mast years attracted predators like pine martens Martes martes and tawny owls Strix aluco, which not only hunt rodents, but also birds and amphibians (Jedrzejewska and Jedrzejewski 1998).
+In eastern North America, mast-related rodent outbreaks in oak forests attracted mammalian carnivores (e.g., racoon Procyon lotor, striped skunk Mephitis mephitis), which increased nest predation of various bird species, particularly ground-nesters (Leimgruber et al. 1994, McShea 2000).

-Ground-nesting birds are especially vulnerable to predators and nest predation can have important implications for their populations (Newton, 1998; Schmidt, 2003).
-It is therefore conceivable that changes in mast seeding frequency and the associated changes in the abundance of primary consumers (seed predators) and secondary consumers (bird predators) affect the reproductive output and, consequently, the dynamics of bird populations.
-Avian population dynamics can also be influenced by changes in other demographic rates, including annual survival (Robinson et al., 2014) and immigration (Schaub & Ullrich, 2021).
-In some migratory birds, population fluctuations have been related to changes in environmental conditions at nonbreeding and stopover sites (Ockendon et al., 2012; Thaxter et al., 2010; Woodworth et al., 2017).
-However, declines of some migratory species are not occurring uniformly across their European breeding ranges (Keller et al., 2020), suggesting that conditions in the breeding grounds, and hence reproductive output, may be important for explaining spatial variation in population trends (Morrison et al., 2016; Roodbergen et al., 2012).
+Ground-nesting birds are especially vulnerable to predators and nest predation can have important implications for their populations (Newton 1998, Schmidt 2003).
+It is therefore conceivable that changes in mast seeding frequency and associated changes in the abundances of primary consumers (seed predators) and secondary consumers (bird predators) affect the reproductive output and consequently the dynamics of bird populations.
+Avian population dynamics can also be influenced by changes in other demographic rates, including annual survival (Robinson et al. 2014) and immigration (Schaub and Ullrich 2021).
+In some migratory birds, population fluctuations were related to changes in environmental conditions at non-breeding and stopover sites (Thaxter et al. 2010, Ockendon et al. 2012, Woodworth et al. 2017).
+However, declines of some migratory species are not occurring uniformly across their European breeding ranges (Keller et al. 2020), suggesting that conditions in the breeding grounds, and hence reproductive output, may be important for explaining spatial variation in population trends (Roodbergen et al. 2012, Morrison et al. 2016).